Altanis/Altanis/README.md

 -->

 ### Hi there 👋
-I'm Altanis, a freshman who has a passion to code.
+I'm Altanis, a rising sophomore who has a passion to code.

 - he/him
 - Game Developer, enjoys to build backends.
 Occasionally reverse engineers games for fun.